Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Methods

-The experimenter instructed the participants to wait for the voice command and then 1) move the prosthesis towards the target object, 2) trigger the automatic controller to preshape the hand, 3) take over the control, and 3) close the hand, grasp the object and move it to the marked area (0.5 m from the initial position).
-In case the object slipped after the participant took over the control of the prosthesis, the trial was repeated.
-The outcome measure to characterize the performance was the Time to Accomplish the Task (TAT), defined as the time interval from the moment the participant started moving towards the object until the object was released in the designated "drop" zone.
-Note that, whenever the automatically adjusted hand configuration was wrong, the subjects had to step back and trigger the automatic controller again, which then led to longer TAT.
-To assess the performance of the computer vision pipeline, we have computed the reconstruction accuracy as the percent of objects whose model was correctly estimated as well as the error in estimating the object size, for both novel prototype and the benchmark.
+The primary outcome measure for assessing performance was the Time to Accomplish the Task (TAT), defined as the time interval from when the participant began moving towards the object until the object was released in the designated “drop" zone.
+TAT was chosen as an outcome measure because time is employed as the main performance measure in many other tests for assessing prosthesis use, e.g. the Southampton Hand Assessment Procedure (SHAP) test \cite{light2002establishing} and the Box and Blocks test \cite{mathiowetz1985adult}.
+Note that, if the automatically adjusted hand configuration was incorrect (e.g., an aperture that was not wide enough or a clearly wrong orientation), the subjects had to step back and trigger the automatic control again, which resulted in longer TAT.
+Additionally, to evaluate the performance of the computer vision pipeline, we calculated the reconstruction accuracy as the percentage of objects whose models were correctly estimated, along with the error in estimating the object size for both the novel controller prototype and the benchmark.

-\subsection{Data Analyses}
+\subsubsection{Data Analyses}

-The median TAT across objects was calculated for each participant in block.
-The results of a Shapiro-Wilk test revealed that the data was not normally distributed, and therefore, the Friedman test was used to assess if the performance of the two systems changed across blocks.
-The post-hoc pairwise comparisons were performed using Wilcoxon signed rank tests (statistical significance of $p\leq0.05$), with Bonferroni correction.
-Wilcoxon signed rank test was also used to compare the performance between the two systems in each block.
-The results are reported in the following Section as M\{IQR\}: median and interquartile range, respectively.
+The median TAT across objects was calculated for each participant in each block.
+A Shapiro-Wilk test revealed that the data did not follow a normal distribution; consequently, a Friedman test was employed to evaluate whether the performance of the two systems varied across blocks.
+The posthoc pairwise comparisons were performed using Wilcoxon signed rank tests (statistical significance of $p\leq0.05$), with Bonferroni correction.
+Additionally, a Wilcoxon signed rank test was also used to compare the performance between the two systems within each block.
+The results presented in Sec. \ref{sec:results} are reported as M\{IQR\}, where M represents the median and IQR represents the interquartile range.